 The Edge host agent container image contains the Palette Edge host agent.
 The agent is responsible for Day-2 operations and management of the Edge host.
 The Edge host agent also provides ongoing support during cluster runtime.

 These are Kairos-based container images for each supported Operating System (OS) and Kubernetes combination.
 These container images are downloaded during the installation by the Edge Installer and converted to disk images for the system to boot into.

 Palette provides these artifacts out-of-the-box.
-All the container images are hosted in Palette's container registries and automatically downloaded during installation.
+All the container images are hosted in Palette's public container registries, or a private self-hosted OCI registry and automatically downloaded during installation.
 You can use the default Palette container registries to familiarize yourself with the installation process.
 However, in a typical production scenario, you would need to customize these artifacts to suit your specific needs or perform some content bundle optimization.